 One needs to be continuously vigilant about the factors that undermine the user experience across all devices.

 Author Bio: Hi friends, This is Roma Kapadiya, a Digital Marketing Specialist, SEO Consultant & Blogger at Nimblechapps – fast-growing hybrid application development company.
-I have over five years experience in SEO.
+I have over five years of experience in SEO.
 I love to write on new and upcoming technology, startups, programming tools, and business and web design.
 When I am not writing, I read so that I can write more.
-Follow Nimblechapps on Twitter, Facebook, LinkedIn and read her ideas on distinct topics.